My Resume

 Horticultural Expert accompanying tours to

-Ireland, twice to England, on several occasions to Holland, and multiple trips on the Delta Queen Mississippi river boat cruises.
+Ireland, England, Holland, and on the Delta Queen Mississippi river boat cruises.

 Back to Top